 I’m doing a community project as part of my coursework through UTS Shopfront.
 Does this count towards SOUL?

-We know (because we have mapped and measured) that students who do Shopfront community projects as part of their coursework commit many more hours to successfully complete those projects than are required by your regular coursework subjects.
+We know that students who do Shopfront community projects as part of their coursework commit many more hours to successfully complete those projects than are required by your regular coursework subjects.
 For this reason, we allow UTS student to count their projects as meeting the 35 hours volunteering requirement for the SOUL Badge.
-So, complete your community project, log your 35 hours on that project, and complete your workshops and you will receive the SOUL badge.
+So, complete your community project, log your 35 hours on that project, and complete your workshops and you will receive the SOUL Badge.

 UTS SOUL Badge Questions

 What is UTS SOUL Badge?

 The Badge is completed as the first stage of the SOUL Program.